Fermi level: Local conduction band referencing, internal chemical potential and the parameter ζ

 In this article, the terms conduction-band referenced Fermi level or internal chemical potential are used to refer to ζ.

 ζ is directly related to the number of active charge carriers as well as their typical kinetic energy, and hence it is directly involved in determining the local properties of the material (such as electrical conductivity).

 For this reason it is common to focus on the value of ζ when concentrating on the properties of electrons in a single, homogeneous conductive material.

 By analogy to the energy states of a free electron, the ℰ of a state is the kinetic energy of that state and ϵC is its potential energy.
 With this in mind, the parameter, ζ, could also be labelled the Fermi kinetic energy.

-Unlike µ, the parameter, ζ, is not a constant at equilibrium, but rather varies from location to location in a material due to variations in ϵC, which is determined by factors such as material quality and impurities/dopants.
+Unlike μ, the parameter, ζ, is not a constant at equilibrium, but rather varies from location to location in a material due to variations in ϵC, which is determined by factors such as material quality and impurities/dopants.

 Near the surface of a semiconductor or semimetal, ζ can be strongly controlled by externally applied electric fields, as is done in a field effect transistor.
 In a multi-band material, ζ may even take on multiple values in a single location.

-For example, in a piece of aluminum metal there are two conduction bands crossing the Fermi level (even more bands in other materials); each band has a different edge energy, ϵC, and a different ζ.
+For example, in a piece of aluminum there are two conduction bands crossing the Fermi level (even more bands in other materials); each band has a different edge energy, ϵC, and a different ζ.

 The value of ζ at zero temperature is widely known as the Fermi energy, sometimes written ζ0.
 Confusingly (again), the name Fermi energy sometimes is used to refer to ζ at non-zero temperature.

-Temperature out of equilibrium
+Out of equilibrium

 The Fermi level, μ, and temperature, T, are well defined constants for a solid-state device in thermodynamic equilibrium situation, such as when it is sitting on the shelf doing nothing.
 When the device is brought out of equilibrium and put into use, then strictly speaking the Fermi level and temperature are no longer well defined.
 Fortunately, it is often possible to define a quasi-Fermi level and quasi-temperature for a given location, that accurately describe the occupation of states in terms of a thermal distribution.
 The device is said to be in quasi-equilibrium when and where such a description is possible.

 The quasi-equilibrium approach allows one to build a simple picture of some non-equilibrium effects as the electrical conductivity of a piece of metal (as resulting from a gradient of μ) or its thermal conductivity (as resulting from a gradient in T).
 The quasi-μ and quasi-T can vary (or not exist at all) in any non-equilibrium situation, such as: